seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 *\[Aside]*
-’Tis better playing with a lion’s whelp
+'Tis better playing with a lion's whelp
 Than with an old one dying.

 **MARK ANTONY**
 Moon and stars!
 Whip him.
-Were’t twenty of the greatest tributaries
+Were't twenty of the greatest tributaries
 That do acknowledge Caesar, should I find them
-So saucy with the hand of she here,–what’s her name,
+So saucy with the hand of she here,--what's her name,
 Since she was Cleopatra?
 Whip him, fellows,
 Till, like a boy, you see him cringe his face,
 And whine aloud for mercy: take him hence.